How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 5. Consistency beats volume

 At ARMA in Clapham, we've designed the facility to support whatever training frequency works for you.
-Whether you train twice a week or six days a week, you'll have access to world-class coaching, proper strength equipment, and recovery tools that let you train harder for longer.
+Whether you train twice a week or six days a week, you'll have access to world-class coaching, proper strength training equipment, and recovery tools that let you train at your own pace, on your own timeline.

 Ready to start?
 Book your first session or check the ARMA Timetable to plan your training week.